AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/README.md

 ### Customers

-Customer master data.
+Registered user master data.

-Represents the Wossist customer base and contains demographic, geographic and acquisition information.
+Represents the Wossist registered user base and contains demographic, geographic and acquisition information.

+A registered user does not necessarily become a purchasing customer.
+Users may remain registered without requesting a quote, request one or more quotes without purchasing, or purchase at least one insurance policy.

+Purchasing customer status is derived analytically from the presence of at least one policy.

 ---